Table of Contents

 Chapter 16 Bas Geerdink – Bas was a manager at ING as the CEO rolled out a top-down data strategy that his team had to implement and foster.

-Chapter 17 Harvinder Atwal – Harvinder is the Chief Data Officer and talks how he’s used DataOps to reduce friction and really start leveraging data.
+Chapter 17 Harvinder Atwal – Harvinder is the Chief Data Officer and talks about how he’s used DataOps to reduce friction and start leveraging data.